harileexyz/java-material/JDBC_Project.md

     *   Enter wrong credentials (`admin` / `password`).
 Click Login.
 It should show the "Invalid username or password" error.
     *   Enter the correct credentials from your database (`btech` / `java`).
 Click Login.
 The login window should close, and the "Welcome, btech!" home screen should appear.

-**Conclusion:** "Congratulations!
-You have now built a complete, end-to-end Java application that connects a Swing GUI to a MySQL database using JDBC, all while following the professional MVC design pattern."